4cadia-foundation/janus/packages/indexer-dapp/README.md

 Web3: Web3 is a collection of libraries which allow you to interact with a local or remote ethereum node, using a HTTP or IPC connection.

+Yarn: Is a package manager for javascript

 <br>

 ## Prerequites

-For those who use Windows is necessary to configure web3
+- For those who use Windows is necessary to configure web3.

 Use the link to install *[WEB3](https://medium.com/@jcbombardelli/configurando-web3-em-um-projeto-node-js-com-windows-984ca1224fa)*

+- Yarn

 <br>